 Can SQL Server live inside a virtual machine?

 Yes and no. There are certainly reasons for virtualizing SQL Server.
-One is that you can easily construct high-availability databases that don’t involve the
+One is that you can easily construct high-availability databases that don’t involve the complexity and expense of Windows Clustering.
+So you’ll be ready for virtualization-based availability technologies from companies such as VMware and Marathon Technologies.

 SQL Server virtualization is the Great Consolidator when SQL Server sprawl has gotten out of hand in your organization.
 And it’s also a great way to add business agility: With a well-designed infrastructure, you can move a busy SQL Server virtual machine to a host that has more free capacity, increasing SQL Server’s performance on the fly.
 Need to add a processor to SQL Server?
 Just shut down the virtual machine, add a virtual proc and start it back up again.
 Easy.